A commonly known fact is homeownership builds wealth. So, what is home equity, and how can it enhance your net worth?

 This is unlike virtually every other asset purchased with a loan, such as vehicles, which lose value while you pay them off.

-A growing number of U.S. homeowners are amassing “impressive stockpiles” of home equity wealth, according to Daren Blomquist, senior vice president at Attom Data Solutions.
-At the end of the second quarter of 2017, over 14 million U.S. properties were considered “equity rich” — meaning the debt on the property was 50% or less of the home’s current market value.
-That’s about 24% of all owner-occupied homes with a mortgage.
+A growing number of U.S. homeowners are amassing “impressive stockpiles” of equity wealth, according to Daren Blomquist, senior vice president at Attom Data Solutions.
+At the end of the second quarter of 2017, over 14 million U.S. properties were “equity rich”.
+This means the debt on the property was 50% or less of the home’s current market value.
+In other words, that’s about 24% of all owner-occupied homes with a mortgage.

 Source: Nerd Wallet